Developing an Interest Group

 Interest Group Coordinators are assigned or elected by procedures in the charter or otherwise developed by the interest group.
 All participants in NASP Interest Groups shall be NASP members.
-The President, with the approval of the Executive Council, appoints the Interest Group Chair, who must also be a NASP member.
-It is the IG Chair's responsibility to oversee the budgets, operations, and reporting of all the individual interest groups.
+The President, with the approval of the Executive Council, appoints the Interest Group subcommittee chair, who must also be a NASP member.
+It is the IG subcommittee chair's responsibility to oversee the budgets, operations, and reporting of all the individual interest groups.

 Reimbursement for costs associated with IG activities may be submitted for consideration as part of the association's budget process.
-The IG Chair will solicit budget requests from IG Coordinators and submit a consolidated budget for consideration as part of the budget process.
+The IG subcommittee chair will solicit budget requests from IG Coordinators and submit a consolidated budget for consideration as part of the budget process.

 Interrelationships and Activities